-Within each topic two distinguished scientists will address specific themes, after which there are short presentations by five early career scientists invited to present their research.
+Within each topic, two distinguished scientists will address specific themes and five early career scientists are also invited to present their research.

 - A platform for 100 Early Career Scientists to meet with inspiring speakers and experts in the field and present their research poster in the beautiful city of Nice.